 [12] The Appellant provided a submission with his appeal application outlining how he met the competencies to be granted a carpentry licence and the reasons why he wanted his application to be reconsidered.
-Further evidence was submitted on 21
+Further evidence was submitted 14 March 2025.

-&lt;sup>3 Rules 10 and 11 of the Rules
+3 Rules 10 and 11 of the Rules

-&lt;sup>4 The Registrar may seek leave to appear and be heard under clause 2.9.16(a) of the appeal procedures either in person or by legal counsel.
+4 The Registrar may seek leave to appear and be heard under clause 2.9.16(a) of the appeal procedures either in person or by legal counsel.